garrandall/popular-music-data/tracks/hey-girl-billy-currington.md

 And the only line I can think to say is
 Hey girl

-Ooh, baby you're still standin' here
+Oh, baby you're still standin' here
 I guess you must like what you hear
 Hey girl, whatcha say girl
 About you and me gettin' away girl